Investor Insight: The Goldman Sachs Group, Inc. [GS] Goes Ballistic – Investor Confidence on the Rise

 The Goldman Sachs Group, Inc. [NYSE:GS]: Analyst Rating and Earnings

-Keep looking out for the next-scheduled quarterly financial results that this company is expected to put out, which is slated to occur on Mon 20 Apr (In 88 Days).
+Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for Mon 20 Apr (In 82 Days).

 Fundamental Analysis of The Goldman Sachs Group, Inc. [GS]

 What about valuation?
 This company’s Enterprise Value to EBITDA is 28.97.
-The Enterprise Value to Sales for this firm is now 6.60.
+The Enterprise Value to Sales for this firm is now 6.60, and its Total Debt to Enterprise Value stands at 1.13.

 Similarly, this company’s Total Asset Turnover is 0.06.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 1.47.